pablosanchez84/my-api-proxy/jenkins-build/README.md

   Jenkinsfile without having to configure the full UI.
 We use this version for our continuous testing in Apigee DevRel.

+To have a common base for the two setups, we have a common base image that is extended to suit both of the two setups above.

 ## Jenkins Web

 Follow these instructions to build and run a fully configured Jenkins UI